genesiscommunitysuccess/docs/versioned_docs/version-2023.1/05_operations/11_release-notes/01_Version-2023.1.md

 - We now allow running containers as non-root users.
 - There is now access to self-service password reset without logging in.
 - We have enabled case-insensitive support for username as part of the login workflow in GENESIS_ROUTER.
-- Auth map is now optional in permissioning GPAL (see this [example](../../../server/access-control/authorisation-overview/#auth-sub-block)).
+- Auth map is now optional in permissioning GPAL.
 - Mon process statuses now include a new HEALTHY state when a process has passed its health checks.
 - Auto-increment ids can be shared between more than one table definition to have their own sequence value.